Remilarius/project/content/grace/blog.md

 ## Things I want to Grace but I don't want to bother her right now.

-I had a GoogleMeet with the JFE HR lady and it was alright.
+04/13 - I had a GoogleMeet with the JFE HR lady and it was alright.
 I'm pretty sure she thought I was punching down trying to get an internship at JFE.
 She said the only intern at JFE was the president's son.

+04/14 - I hope you're going to be okay with those injuries.
+Headaches aren't fun.
+I got on the roof of Clav today.
+I had brought my lockpicks to have a go at it but the door was open.
+I walked around for a bit and explored the machinery.
+Wave hello to the construction workers on the scaffolding around Randolph.

+## Musings

+I don't think it's the fact that I can't get a good grade on exams, it's the fact that it feels like I can't bring myself to do thing I should be capable of.

+## Things to watch with Grace

+- Suzume no hajimari
+- How to Train your Dragon